GKE Autopilot Cluster: Pay for Pods, Not Nodes

 • Don't use third-party input tools if possible.

-• Create separate browser profiles for different usages.
+• Create separate browser profiles for different use cases.

 • One for daily activities.

-• One for financial activities, don't install any extensions other than the password manager for this profile.
+• One for financial activities, don't install any extensions other than the password manager.

 • Use Incognito mode.